How to Make Kratom Tea

 Many people use kratom, as sleep support, a mood-booster, and as a stimulant.
 That is why making kratom into a tea is an ideal way to consume it.

 Kratom can be consumed in many ways, such as putting the powder into a beverage and chugging it down or putting the powder into capsules and swallowing as you would any other pill.
 Making kratom tea provides an opportunity for a more desirable experience than simply putting it in a beverage because of its bitter flavor.
 However, in tea, kratom’s bitterness is greatly reduced and can end up tasting similar to a strong green tea.

 To make kratom tea, measure out the amount of kratom powder you want to use.
 Then, it is your choice of how much water to use.
 However, it is recommended to start with two and four cups.
 The more water you use, the milder the flavor of your tea and the less potent it will be.
 However, the effects will be the same, so long as you drink it all.

 Place the kratom powder into a large cup and pour your boiling water on top.
 Stir the tea so that what remains is absent of clumps of dry powder.
 Then, you can stir in a sweetener such as honey or sugar.
 Honey works exceptionally well at covering the bitterness of the kratom.
 Once the tea has cooled for at least 15 minutes, the powder will have settled at the bottom of the cup.
 Now you can pour the tea into a mug and drink it, adding sweetener to your liking.

 How Much Kratom Should I Put in My Tea?

-As mentioned, because kratom has a strong, bitter flavor, making kratom tea with a high dosage might create a stronger flavor than most people want.
+As mentioned, because kratom has a strong, bitter flavor, making kratom tea with a larger serving size might create a stronger flavor than most people want.
 However, to each their own.
 If you are looking for effects that are more sedative and still want to consume kratom in tea form, you can dilute it in more water or add additional sweeteners so the taste suits you.